-Continuity of Operations (COOP) enables an organization's essential functions to continue with minimal interruption during a wide range of continuity events: from localized acts of nature and technological incidents to widespread emergencies or disasters.
+Continuity of Operations (COOP) enables an organization’s essential functions to continue with minimal interruption during a wide range of continuity events: from localized weather events and technological incidents to widespread emergencies or major disasters.
 Any situation that makes it impossible for employees to work from their primary operating facility creates a continuity event.
 During such events, Continuity of Government (COG) maintains a continuous functioning of government through temporary transfer of decision-making authority or relocating the seat of government.

 The purpose of the Emergency Operations Center Plan is to provide guidance and procedures for the activation and operation of the Pierce County Emergency Operations Center (EOC).
 The procedures established in this plan are considered supporting documents to the Pierce County Comprehensive Emergency Management Plan (CEMP).
 This plan focuses on the response phase of emergency management and the transition to recovery.
 It is applicable to county EOC operations for hazards and contingencies outlined in the CEMP and the most recent Pierce County Hazard Identification & Vulnerability Assessment (HIVA).

 In order to prepare and plan for emergencies which might strike the county, it is necessary to understand hazards that potentially could impact it, what their history of activity is in Pierce County and how vulnerable the citizens of the county are to those hazards.
 The HIRA serves as a basis for the development of plans, public education programs, responder training and exercises.
 The Pierce County HIRA is not a detailed study of the hazards and their impacts, but rather it describes those hazards felt to be the greatest potential threat to people, the environment, personal and public property and the economy.